awslabs/mountpoint-s3/doc/SEMANTICS.md

 #### Close and re-open

 Mountpoint allows a file to have multiple concurrent readers _or_ a single writer.
-The reference to a file reader/writer can be duplicated by the user (for e.g. using `dup()`, `fork()`, in tools like `dd` and `touch`, or in shell redirection), resulting in multiple references to a file all pointing to the same file `handle` in Mountpoint.
+The reference to a file reader/writer can be duplicated by the user (e.g. using `dup()`, `fork()`, as seen in tools like `dd` and `touch`, or in shell redirection), resulting in multiple references pointing to the same file handle in Mountpoint.

-[Starting from v1.22.0]
+A `close` request for a writer generally completes the upload of the object and reports an error if not successful.
+If a new `open` request is made for the file afterwards, it will succeed following semantics mentioned [here](https://github.com/awslabs/mountpoint-s3/blob/main/doc/SEMANTICS.md#file-operations#open)

+However, if the file is empty, or if `close` is invoked by a different process than the one that originally opened it, `close` returns immediately and the upload is only completed asynchronously _after_ the last reference to the file is closed.
+This is done to support common usage patterns that hold multiple references to an open file and keep writing to one after closing another.

-In the situations where the data upload is deferred until after the closure of the last open reference to a file (to support operations on multiple file references), if a new `open` (for reading or writing) request is made immediately after one of the existing references is closed, Mountpoint may not have completed the pending upload at the time of processing this new open and the pending upload may be completed at the time of opening the new file handle.
+In these situations where the data upload is deferred until after the closure of the last open reference to a file, if a new `open` (for reading or writing) request is made immediately after one of the existing references is closed, Mountpoint may not have completed the pending upload at the time of processing this new open and **the pending upload may be completed at the time of opening the new file handle**.
-This new `open` will mark the existing writer inactive within Mountpoint, and all future writes to the inactive reference(s) will start to fail (with the `EBADF: file handle has been invalidated by a newer handle opened` error).
+This new `open` will mark all the reference(s) of the existing writer invalid, and any future writes to those invalidated references will start to fail (with the `EBADF: file handle has been invalidated by a newer handle opened` error).
-A `write` request to the file reference following a `close` will signify that the file handle is actively in use.
-In this case a following `open` request for a reader/writer will fail because the file is already being written to.
+A `write` request to the file reference following a `close` will signify that the file handle is actively in use, and any following `open` request for a reader/writer will fail stating the file is already being written to.

-A file can not have both reader(s) and a writer at the same time, however a new writer can be opened once _all_ existing readers for the file are closed.
+A file can not have both reader(s) and a writer at the same time, however the file can be opened for writing once _all_ existing readers for the file are closed.
-This new `open` will mark all the existing readers inactive within Mountpoint, and all future reads to the inactive references(s) will start to fail (with the `EBADF: file handle has been invalidated by a newer handle opened` error).
+This new `open` will mark all the reference(s) of the existing reader(s) invalid, and any future reads to the invalidated references will start to fail (with the `EBADF: file handle has been invalidated by a newer handle opened` error).
-A `read` request to the file reference following a `close` will signify that the file handle is actively in use.
-In this case a following `open` request for a writer will fail as the file is already being read.
+A `read` request to the file reference following a `close` will signify that the file handle is actively in use, and any following `open` request for a writer will fail as the file is already being read.
 Note that a new reader can always be opened for a file with existing readers.

-[Up to v1.21.0]

-In the situations where the data upload is deferred until after the closure of the last open reference to a file (to support operations on multiple file references), if a new `open` (for reading or writing) request is made immediately after one of the existing references is closed, Mountpoint may not have completed the pending upload at the time of processing this new open and the `open` request for a reader/writer may fail.
+In releases up to `v1.21.0`, an `open` request made for a file immediately after a `close` could occasionally fail unexpectedly, because Mountpoint would try to process the `open` before completing an asynchronous upload for the writer or recording that the last reference to a reader had been closed.

-If a new `open` request for a writer is made immediately after the existing reader references are closed, the `open` may fail if Mountpoint may not have finished removing all the readers at the time of processing this `open`.
-Note that a new reader can always be opened for a file with existing readers.
+See Github issues [#1344](https://github.com/awslabs/mountpoint-s3/issues/1344) and [#1327](https://github.com/awslabs/mountpoint-s3/issues/1327).
+Note that a new reader is always possible to be opened for a file with existing readers.

 #### Deletes